Fixed Mobile Convergence (FMC)

 Greater integration between fixed and mobile environments that can enhance integration between your wireline and wireless networks:

 - A single number to ring on multiple devices simultaneously or sequentially

 - Ability to define a single voicemail box

 - A shared caller ID displayed for desk-based and mobile phones

 - Ability to move in-progress calls from fixed to mobile devices

 Increase your potential to lower call rates

 The rising popularity of mobile devices can make it hard to control certain wireless costs, especially if you don’t plan ahead.
-Depending on the FMC product you choose, you may be able to:
+With AT&T OfficeDirect, you may be able to:

 - Establish mobile outgoing call routing parameters